 Special Power of Appointment

-Special powers of appointment also change the trustees or other parties with authority in an estate plan.
+Special powers of appointment may also change the trustees or other parties with authority in an estate plan.
 These powers assist the grantor of a trust in changing circumstances without revoking and rewriting the trust.
 Asset protection trusts commonly include special powers of appointment.
 These special powers of appointment limit the trustees to certain geographical areas.
 They may also eliminate trustees belonging to the family of the grantor.

 General Powers Vs. Special Powers